Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 I get so many people who tell me that when they have a problem with their engine, they cleaned and rebuilt the carburetor, but the engine would still run the same.
 So they remove the carburetor, clean it again, and the engine still acts the same.
 So they check the carburetor again!
 They say they checked it, cleaned it about 10 times.
 (Whew) Then they move on to the ignition system, but it checks out okay, too.
 Anyway, I tell them if you checked and cleaned the carburetor that many times and everything looked okay with it, then the problem obviously ISN'T in the carburetor or the ignition!
 There are other things that help make an engine run, such as the valves.
 I tell them to check the valve clearances, or the engine may need a professional valve job performed.
 Also, check for loose valve seats.
 The valves are the hardest working parts in any 4-cycle engine.
 They need attention, too.
 And so many people are ignorant or know nothing about the valves, how they work or their purpose.

-The valve face will more than the seat because the moving part always wears more than the stationary part.
+In most cases, the valve face will more than the seat because the moving part always wears more than the stationary part.
 And main thing that cause valve face wear on the exhaust valve is a worn guide, which cause the face to scrape against the seat upon closing, and/or carbon deposits being lodged between the face and seat.
 The intake valve face wears from guide wear also and/or either lack of an air filter or not frequently using a new air filter.
 Clogged filters can cause microscopic dust particles to penetrate the filter and enter the combustion chamber.

 If a 4-cycle engine cranks over too easy and is hard to start, and when it (or if) does start, it loses power and/or dies for no apparent reason after running for a while, then chances are the problem is in the valves.
 Valve faces and/or seats become worn after many years of use, and this lessons the clearance between the valve stems and lifters, or valve stems and rocker arms.
 Metal contracts (shrinks) when cold and expands (swells) when hot.
 Knowing this, when an engine gets hot, the valves swell, especially the exhaust valve, and this lessons the clearance between the stems and lifters.
 The hotter a valve gets, the less clearance it will have.
 When there's inadequate clearance, the valves won't close all the way, or stay closed long enough to seal in sufficient compression within the combustion chamber, the engine will lose compression, making the engine hard to start and when it does start, it won't produce much power.
 Sometimes gas will blow out the carburetor when the engine is revved up, too.
 And when the engine dies for no apparent reason, it'll be almost impossible to restart when hot.
 To fix this, a professional valve job will need to be performed.
 What causes valve faces and/or seats to wear is lack of an air filter element (which will wear parts within the entire combustion chamber under dusty conditions), a dirty air filter, a defective air filter, or an air filter that has not been changed in a long time.
 Air filtration is very important with any engine.
 Especially under extreme dusty conditions.
 And just like fuel filters, air filters can only filter out dust particles so small.
 The smallest pieces of dust penetrates the microscopic holes in the filter material, and wears parts within the combustion chamber.